westial/overcome/README.md

 ## Usage ##

-Instantiate the Overcome with the constant value for take profit and stop loss.
+Instantiate Overcome with the constant value for take profit and stop loss.
 A value for the precision threshold is required as well.
 The precision threshold applies on whether a "close" value is close to the take profit or stop loss boundaries.
 ```
-overcome = Overcome(
+outcome = Overcome(
         threshold=np.float32(0.00001),
         take_profit=np.float32(0.001),
         stop_loss=np.float32(0.001)